geo-python/site/source/lessons/L1/course-environment-components.rst

 Using your own computer
 --------------------------------
 We recommend everyone to use the available `cloud computing environments`_ during this course.
-In case you want to work on your own computer, start by `installing Python (via Anaconda) <https://geo-python.github.io/site/course-info/installing-anacondas.html>`_.
+In case you want to work on your own computer, you need to `install Python (via Miniconda) <../../course-info/installing-miniconda.html>`_.

 Git and GitHub